Admissions & FormsPage address: http://sbs.mnsu.edu/socialwork/graduate/admissions.html

 MSW Admissions Information & Application Forms

-APPLICATION STATUS: Applications for the 2018 academic year will be posted October 6, 2017.
+APPLICATION STATUS: The application cycle for the 2019 academic year opens October 5, 2018.

 If you would like to talk or meet with Dr. Kimberly Zammitt, the MSW Program Director, about the program or the admissions process, please contact her directly to schedule an invididual meeting.

-- March 15, 2018: Applicants who applied by Jan.
-15 are notified of their admission status by email and mail.
+- March 15, 2019: Applicants who applied by Jan.
+15 are notified of their admission status by email.

 General Overview of Admissions Requirements